Inquire about the availability of documents in accessible formats.

 - If an observer is observing on behalf of an organization or candidate, that information must be disclosed on the sign-in log.

-An Election Observer Badge will be issued and must be worn at all times.
+An Election Observer Badge will be issued and must be worn and visible at all times.

-When leaving for the day, please return the badge to the front counter.
+When leaving for the day, please return the badge to the front counter and sign out.

 Observers who fail to follow these rules will be required to leave the facility for the duration of the election canvass.